top of page

-Because the country offers incredible bio-diversity that varies depending on the area you’re visiting, you should move at least once during your stay.
+That bio-diversity varies depending on the area you’re visiting, so it’s best to move at least once during your stay.
 However, the roads are unpredictable and extremely curvy, so hire a private driver and pack your patience and your Dramamine.

 The main tourist regions of Costa Rica include: